sumup/openapi/README.md

 </div>

-This repository contains [OpenapiAPI](https://www.openapis.org/) specificatin for the SumUp API.
+This repository contains the [OpenAPI v3.0](https://www.openapis.org/) specification for the SumUp API.